RainingClouds/how-we-work/WEB.md

 # Web
-There are various parameters for landing upon a particular set of technology for web applications. **Time constraints**, **client preferences**, **ready made pluggins in the project domain**, **existing competitors technology preferences and their experience**,**our preferences and experience** are a few if them.
+There are various parameters for landing upon a particular set of technology for web applications. **Time constraints**, **client preferences**, **ready made pluggins in the project domain**, **existing competitors technology preferences and their experience**,**our preferences and experience** are a few of them.

-If using some framework, or technology is must for a project, and if we don't have the expertise in it, we actually invest time and money to learn that, to make sure we use the best available technology for the current project.
+If using some framework or technology is must for a project and if we don't have the expertise in it, we actually invest time and money to learn that and make sure we use the best available technology for the current project.

 We maintain a technology battlefield, which is basically a list of technologies, that we think, are going to be dominant, and we start learning those.